 THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

-6 …Godliness with contentment is great gain.7 For we brought nothing into this world, and it is certain we can carry nothing out.8 And having food and raiment let us be therewith content.9 But they that will be rich fall into temptation and a snare, and into many foolish and hurtful lusts, which drown men in destruction and perdition.10 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.11 But thou, O man of God, flee these things; and follow after righteousness, godliness, faith, love, patience, meekness.
-1 Timothy 6:6-11
+5 “…Perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw thyself.6 But godliness with contentment is great gain.7 For we brought nothing into this world, and it is certain we can carry nothing out.8 And having food and raiment let us be therewith content.9 But they that will be rich fall into temptation and a snare, and into many foolish and hurtful lusts, which drown men in destruction and perdition.10 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.11 But thou, O man of God, flee these things; and follow after righteousness, godliness, faith, love, patience, meekness.”
+1 Timothy 6:5-11 KJV

 Jesus Christ frequently taught that the material things of this world are inconsequential when compared to the glory He has in store for those who love Him.
 He, Himself, came to earth in the form of a man, not to conquer…but to serve and to give His life as a ransom for many.
 He also promised us that, in His Father’s house are many mansions, and if we love and obey Him, we will dwell in those mansions with Him and His Father forever (John 14:1-3, 15-24).